-Does your tagline send chills down the spine of your target customers - or does it elicit a collective 'hmm.' ... or maybe it's neither.
+Does your tagline send chills down the spine of your customers - or does it elicit a collective 'mm.' ?

-If you've never given much thought to the tagline or message at the top of your website banner or underneath your company logo - you may be surprised at how much is riding on this five to seven word phrase.
+If you've never given much thought to the tagline or message either on your website banner or underneath your company logo - you may be surprised at how much is riding on this five to seven word phrase.

-Now, if you are carrying a household moniker such as, Google or iPad - you may not have the need for such a descriptor, but I would guess that most companies could use the added punch and brand-driven messaging that a tagline can provide.
+Now, if you are carrying a household moniker such as, Google or iPad - you may not have the need for such a descriptor, but I would guess that most companies could use the added punch that a brand-driven tagline can provide.

-But most businesses are uncertain how to most effectively use this short, power phrase.
+However, most businesses are uncertain how to effectively use this short, power phrase.
 Should it use adjectives or pronouns?
-Should it be descriptive and competitive, should it be idealistic and visionary, should it be emotional?
+Should it be descriptive and competitive, should it be idealistic and visionary?
+Should it include emotion?

-From my experience, a tagline is most effective when it is always 2 things: Clever and Active.
+From my experience, a tagline is most effective when it is always two things: Clever and Active.
 Notice I didn't say descriptive.

 I've been at a few boardroom tables where a brainstorm session will begin by "bouncing ideas around" to see what sticks.
-While this is a great collaborative exercise, there needs to be a preceding conversation when it comes to picking taglines; about the audience and message goals of the company.
+While this is a great collaborative practice, there needs to be a preceding conversation when it comes to picking taglines before throwing words around; about the audience and goals of the company.

 HERE'S A GOOD PLACE TO START:

-Step 1 - get to the core of the audience.
-Who will you be delivering your business card/website to?
-Their pain points, desires, what is the key message that will resonate with them?
-By the end of our Catalyst key message process, I usually have formulated 3-5 taglines for clients based on key learnings about their audience and their needs.
+Step 1 - Get to the core of the audience.
+To whom will you be delivering your business, product or service?
+What drives them to take action?
+What are they gaining by hiring/purchasing from you?
+By the end of our Catalyst key message process, we usually have formulated 3-5 taglines for clients based on core discoveries about their audience and their needs, wants and desires.

-I.E. for a product hitting the direct consumer market, the message may resonate with more emotion; for an industry audience, expertise would stand out.
+I.E. for a product targeting the direct consumer market, the message may resonate with more emotion; for an industry audience, expertise would weigh heavier.

-Step 2 - consider the function of the tagline in relation to your company name.
+Step 2 - Consider the function of the tagline in relation to your company name.
 Does the tagline need to be more descriptive, or does the name already say all they need to know?

-I.E. if your company name is Quantum Enterprises - no one will know what it is you do - might need to put in some added descriptors or keywords.
+I.E. if your company name is Quantum Enterprises - no one will know what it is you do - may want to put in some added descriptors or keywords.
 While Creative Bakery Inc. is pretty descriptive - so you have room to play on emotion and desires a bit more with the tagline.

-Let's take an example of a former client of Catalyst - a networking website dedicated to helping women find female connections to improve their social life and expand their support networks. (our words, not theirs)
+Let's take an example of a former client of Catalyst - a networking website dedicated to helping people find platonic connections that would improve their social life and expand their support networks. (our words, not theirs)